 The student may also send a copy of the completed health record to the University Health Center.

 Health care workers, including students in health care clinical experiences, are at risk for contracting a variety of communicable diseases, and are also at risk for spreading communicable diseases to vulnerable populations.
 The Centers for Disease Control (CDC) has specific recommendations for health care workers, in addition to the usual adult immunization recommendations, to better protect health care workers and the populations they serve.

-The SU Department of Nursing requires its students to provide proof of certain immunizations and/or immunities prior to the start of the program to assist the Department in facilitating clinical placements which are required for program completion.
+The SU School of Nursing requires its students to provide proof of certain immunizations and/or immunities prior to the start of the program to assist the School in facilitating clinical placements which are required for program completion.
 Most, if not all, clinical sites require proof of the immunizations and/or immunities required by the program prior to clinical placement.

 Please be advised that failure to receive and provide proof of immunizations (and/or proof of immunity) required by clinical sites may impact a student’s ability to participate in clinical experiences that are required for program completion.
 Please also be advised that some clinical agencies may require immunizations in addition to those required by the program.

-Students with any questions about communicable diseases or immunizations should contact Dr. Debra Webster, Associate Chair, Department of Nursing
+Students with any questions about communicable diseases or immunizations should contact Dr. Kayna Freda, Clinical Coordinator, School of Nursing.

 Prior to the start of their respective programs, students must submit documentation of immunity or immunization records for the following to CastleBranch.com.

 Tetanus, diphtheria and pertussis (Tdap)

 One time Tdap booster within the past 10 years.
 If Tdap booster was given more than 10 years ago, proof of Td within the past 10 years is required.

 Evidence of 2 doses of MMR given at least 4 weeks apart OR Laboratory evidence of immunity (Positive titers) for each of these: Measles, Mumps and Rubella